bitsmanent/bored/README.md

 Bored is a PHP micro-framework.
 It provides a simple framework but does not enforce any particular structure so you can bring things together in order to refine your own ad-hoc framework.
+The main documentation is the source code.

 In a nutshell:
 ```
+<?php
 include('bored.php');

 route('GET', '/hello/!name', function($name) {